 How to Apply

-- Completed DEGNZ Women Filmmakers Incubator Application Cover Sheet.
-Available here
+- A completed DEGNZ Women Filmmakers Incubator Application Cover Sheet (PDF 291KB).

 - A one-page synopsis of the project with the ending revealed.

 - A maximum two-page letter stating what your career goals are and why you want to participate in this Incubator.

 - A filmography and links to completed work that supports the project you are including with this application.
 Include details as per eligibility requirement 3.